 The First Aider should complete an Accident Report Form.
-All injuries, accidents and illnesses, however minor, must be reported to the Managers Office and they are responsible for ensuring that the accident procedures are filled in correctly and that parents and HSE are kept informed as necessary.
-The original will be kept in the Accident Report folder, in the School Office and a copy can be sent home or to the placing LA if requested.
+All injuries, accidents and illnesses, however minor, must be reported to the School Office and they are responsible for ensuring that the accident procedures are filled in correctly and that parents and HSE are kept informed as necessary.
+The original will be send home with the student, a copy of this is kept in the Accident Report folder, in the School Office and a copy is filed in the student's file.
 All details need to be filled in, including any treatment given.

-Reporting to Parents
+Reporting to Parents/ Carers

-In the event of accident or injury parents must be informed as soon as practicable.
-The member of staff in charge at the time will decide how and when this information should be communicated, in consultation with the Principal or Registered Manager if necessary.
-All minor injuries will routinely be reported to parents by the pupil's key worker.
+In the event of accident or injury parents/Carers must be informed as soon as practicable.
+The member of staff in charge at the time will decide how and when this information should be communicated, in consultation with the Head Teacher if necessary.
+Parents/Carers are always called if there is a head injury, no matter how apparently minor.